Great Britain votes Thursday on whether to remain part of European Union or not

 Amid a gladiatorial atmosphere before 6,000 in London’s Wembley Stadium, six speakers representing the opposing camps clashed on such core issues as whether leaving the EU would help or hurt Britain’s economy.

-Leading "Leave" campaigner Boris Johnson, a member of Parliament and former London mayor, described the EU as "a job-destroying engine."
+“Leave” campaigner Boris Johnson, a member of parliament and former London mayor, described the EU during a final centerpiece debate Tuesday as “a job-destroying engine.”

-"You can see it all across southern Europe and you can see it alas in this country as well," he said, lambasting Brussels for imposing a "multitude of regulations" on British business.
+“You can see it all across southern Europe and you can see it, alas, in this country as well,” he said.

-By contrast, the "Remain" camp has argued that a vote to leave would do lasting harm to Britain's economy.
+By contrast, the “Remain” camp, led by Cameron, has argued that a vote to leave would do lasting harm to Britain’s economy.

 The debate focused on familiar themes of security, sovereignty and immigration, with Johnson’s successor as London mayor, “Remain” advocate Sadiq Khan, accusing his opponents of “scaremongering” by raising the specter of Turkey joining the EU, potentially giving its citizens free movement within the union.